 The majority of people can agree that oak trees (Quercus spp.) are beautiful.
 But if they are left untreated, oak tree diseases will kill the tree.
-Many homeowners don't realize that their actions can contribute to a tree dying, so it is important not to make any changes to the canopy of an oak tree.
+Many homeowners don't realize that their actions can contribute to a tree's death, so it is important not to make any unnecessary changes to the canopy of an oak tree.
 Symptoms of oak tree diseases include discolored or spotted foliage, dead or dying foliage or branches, thinning canopy, shelf mushrooms or wet patches on the trunk.
-Although infections can lead to the death of a tree, one can treat them.
+Although infections can lead to the death of a tree, many are treatable.

 Phytophthora Root Rot

 Phytophthora root rot is a disease that is soil-borne.
-This disease rots at the roots of the tree, and if the soil is warm or produces a lot of moisture, the virus can reproduce.
-Phytophthora can form if you water the oak tree beneath the canopy.
+This disease causes rot at the roots of the tree, and if the soil is warm or produces a lot of moisture, the virus can reproduce.
+Phytophthora can form if you water the oak tree beneath the canopy, especially on or near the trunk.
 Native oak trees thrive off of drought-like conditions.

 Another way that the tree can become diseased is if there is a buildup of soil or mulching material near the trunk.
 The disease thrives in this type of environment and is harmful to the oak tree's health.